Demand Forecasting from Spatiotemporal Data with Graph Networks and Temporal-Guided Embedding: Experiment

 \subsection{Forecasting when Atypical Events Occurs}

-In practice, short-term demand forecasting is important when atypical events, which have abnormally large values than usual, occur.
-For example, bad performances on these situations cause fatal supply-demand mismatch problem and it can be connected to service failure in ride-hailing services.
-Abnormally high values are non-repetitive and have different patterns from majority of samples \cite{vahedian2019predicting} and hard to be learned, because they do not appear often in training time.
+In practice, short-term demand forecasting is important when atypical events, which have abnormally large demands than usual, occur.
+For example, bad performances on these situations cause fatal problem of supply-demand mismatch and ride-hailing services can be connected to service failure.
+Abnormally high values are non-repetitive and have different patterns from majority of samples \cite{vahedian2019predicting}.
+Thus, they are hard to be learned by forecasting model, because they do not appear often in training time in spite of their importance in real-world.

-We set different thresholds according to time-of-day, weekend, and holiday information by each region from training data to consider different spatial and temporal contexts.
-Then, we select atypical samples, which are larger than the threshold in each region, from test data and investigate the forecasting results.
-Samples above top 1 \% and 5 \% thresholds in each region are selected and are larger than 10 times of the standard deviation from mean of each region.
-We also identify that most of samples of atypical events, such as concert, festival, or academic conferences, are included in our atypical samples.
+We select atypical event samples in test data, which are larger than each threshold in each region.
+We also set different thresholds according to time-of-day, weekend, and holiday information by each region to consider different spatial and temporal contexts.
+Samples above top 1 \% and 5 \% thresholds in each region are selected.
+All thresholds are larger than 10 times of the standard deviation from mean demand of each region.
+We also identify that atypical event samples, such as concert, festival, or academic conferences, are included.

-Although recent deep learning models (STResNet and STDN) show great results in average (Table~\ref{tab:overall_result}), they do not learn minority samples with extremely large values.
-We infer that excessive number of parameters can result in overfitting.
-Atypical samples are hard to be predict by overfitted-model, because they scarcely appear during training time.
-The results of TGNet are acceptable, although they are somewhat inferior to average performances (Table~\ref{tab:overall_result}).
-Drop-off volumes are helpful in atypical event situation, because past surge of drop-off volumes can be converted to a future demand \cite{vahedian2019predicting}.
-Forecasting models need to be evaluated not only with average performances, but also on unusual situations together to study robustness of model in practice.
+Recent deep learning models (STResNet and STDN) of demand forecasting cannot learn minority samples with extremely large values (Table~\ref{tab:atypical_result}).
+Excessive number of trainable parameters results in overfitting, and the models are not generalized to minority samples, which rarely appear during training time.
+However, the forecasting results of TGNet are also well generalized to atypical event samples, and have acceptable performances.
+We also find that drop-off volumes can be helpful in atypical event situation to improve forecasting results, because past surge of drop-off volumes can be converted to a future demand \cite{vahedian2019predicting}.
+To the best our knowledge, it is the first attempt to evaluate a model on atypical event samples.
+We claim that forecasting models need to be evaluated not only with average performances, but also on unusual event samples for real-world applications.